GluuFederation/docs-casa-prod/docs/source/developer/writing-first.md

 ### Extract war contents

-This step is optional, however, it is illustrative to peek at some UI templates while getting acquaitance with UI design:
+This step is optional, however, it is illustrative to peek at some UI templates while getting acquainted with UI design:

 1. Log into chroot
 1. Transfer the file `/opt/gluu/jetty/casa/webapps/casa.war` somewhere to your local environment (say to `~/temp`)